KittyGiraudel/site/_posts/2013-02-18-sass-mixin-star.md

 After a little Google search, I stumbled upon [a not-documentated-at-all library](https://github.com/adambom/Sass-Math/blob/master/math.scss) to use advanced math functions in Sass (including `sin()`, `exp()`, `sqrt()`, and much more).
 Seemed good enough so I gave it a try.

 It turned out the `power()` function (called in the `sin()` one) was triggering a Sass error.
 I tried a few things but finally couldn’t make it work.
-So I did something unusual...
-Looked at the 2nd page on Google.
+So I did something unusual… Looked at the 2nd page on Google.
 And bam, [the Holy Grail](https://compass-style.org/reference/compass/helpers/math/)!

 Compass has built-in functions for advanced math calculation including `sin()`.
 Isn’t that great?
 Like really awesome?
 Building the Sass function was a piece of cake: